A look at the assessment process of a Year 1 project course

 How does the assessment group work in a project course where first-year students build a robot to solve an everyday problem?
 The Fika Chat podcast met with student teams and examiners at the project course fair for first-year students in the five-year Master of Science in Engineering programme in Electrical Engineering (CELTE).

-You can also watch the videos below on KTH Play, where they include subtitles and timestamps for the content.
+You can also watch the videos below on KTH Play, with subtitles and timestamps for the content.

 Timestamps for the interview with the assessment group